 I like using a rain cover so the pack doesn’t get wet, and everything in the pockets stays dry too.
 Since I keep the backpack in my tent, this keeps the tent drier too.
 This rain cover has elastic cording to pull it tight on your pack regardless of the load or shape.

-I really don’t like being cold at night, so if it’s going to be colder than 40 degrees overnight, I bring this 0 degree sleeping bag.
+I mainly use this sleeping bag in the winter.
 The Phantasia keeps me toasty warm on the coldest of nights, even when snow camping.
 I can even go to bed cold, and within about 5-10 minutes, it feels like a heater has been turned on.
 It has a double zipper, so I can leave the bottom partially unzipped when my feet get too warm.
 The hood wraps around your head snugly, keeping cold air out, and an inner draft collar blocks the heated air from escaping out of the bag.
-It’s not as roomy as the Big Agnes Roxy Ann, but it is much warmer.
 When it gets too warm, I unzip it all the way and use it as a quilt, placing the foot of the sleeping pad into the bottom of the sleeping bag to keep it in place.

 sleeping pad: Therm-a-Rest NeoAir XTherm, regular (15 oz)